 - Canned vegetables (which can be packed with salt)

 “Check with your doctor on what foods you should and shouldn’t eat.
 If you aren’t sure whether you should eat it, ask your doctor,” advises Dr. Lesko.

 Stay heart-healthy, even after a heart attack

 Changing your diet doesn’t have to feel like a punishment.
 By gradually adding in healthy foods, as well as reducing stress and getting regular exercise, you can live healthier and feel better.
 Adding heart-healthy supplements can deliver added protection for your heart.
-For those who don’t like eating fish, fish oil is an excellent way to protect your heart and lower high cholesterol (without the fishy taste).

 If you’ve recently suffered a heart attack, talk with your doctor to find the right diet for your personal needs.
 He or she may refer you to a nutritionist or dietitian to help you meet your goals and keep your heart healthy and strong.